teki/teki.github.io/vintage_computers.md

 # To read/watch (paid)

 * [Book: Racing the Beam](http://mitpress.mit.edu/books/racing-beam) - About the Atari 2600, a bit dry, but has good stuff in it.
+* [Book: CoCo: The Colorful History of Tandy's Underdog Computer](http://www.crcpress.com/product/isbn/9781466592476) - The story of the TRS-80 Color Computer.
+Not too long, nice pictures, good read if you like that little computer.
 * [Video: From bedrooms to billions](http://www.frombedroomstobillions.com) - It is about the UK home computer sw business in the '80.
 The specials are good.